Group

 Jack Lubin (2020-), UC Irvine

-TESS-Keck Survey V: Masses of Three Sub-Neptunes Orbiting HD 191939 and the Discovery of Two Outer Jovians (accepted for publication in The Astronomical Journal, available on ArXiv)
+TESS-Keck Survey V: Masses of Three Sub-Neptunes Orbiting HD 191939 and the Discovery of Two Outer Jovians (published in The Astronomical Journal)

 Emma Turtelboom (2020-), UC Berkeley